eduardaportel/queue-data-structure/README.md

-dealing with queue = FIFO data structure (First IN First Out)
+learning about queue, a FIFO (First In First Out) data structure.